Last Updated on April 2, 2023

 Is Muenster Cheese Good for Pregnancy?
 The Benefits

-Muenster cheese, just like any other cheese, is rich in protein.
+Muenster cheese, just like any other type of cheese, is rich in protein.
 It is also notably high in calcium, potassium, and vitamin A. The downside is that, because it is favored for its easy-to-melt quality, means it is high in fat.

-Protein is vital in the growth and development of the baby.
+Protein is vital in the growth and development of the unborn baby.
 It will also help achieve normal birth weight in newborns (source: Nutrients).

 About 250–350 mg of calcium per day is passed from mom to baby, especially in the final trimester (Source: Oregon State University Linus Pauling Institute).
 Apart from forming the bones of the fetus, calcium is also involved in cell signaling and tissue construction (source: Journal of Clinical & Diagnostic Research).